 The certitude that everything has been written negates us or turns us into phantoms.
 I know of districts in which the young men prostrate themselves before books and kiss their pages in a barbarous manner, but they do not know how to decipher a single letter.
 Epidemics, heretical conflicts, peregrinations which inevitably degenerate into banditry, have decimated the population.
 I believe I have mentioned suicides, more and more frequent with the years.

 In fact, it is those destructive ascetics who bestow significance to the Library, infinitesimal as though it may be.
-Do you recall the story of the First Destroyer—He who fatally, against caution, overthrew a single book into the abyss?
-In that instant the Library’s triviality was obliterated: through discrimination, it finally gained meaning.
+Do you recall the story of the First Destroyer—He who fatally, against caution, overthrew a single book into the cyclical abyss?
+In that instant the Library’s triviality was obliterated.
+Through discrimination, it finally gained meaning.

 The Library’s destruction is its sole justification.

-Those who willfully plunge their bodies into an infinite grave claim that this Law is also true for these humans.
+Those who willfully plunge their bodies into an infinite grave claim that this Law is also true for Librarians.

 Perhaps my old age and fearfulness deceive me, but I suspect that the human species—the unique species—is about to be extinguished, but the Library will endure: illuminated, solitary, infinite, perfectly motionless, equipped with precious volumes, useless, incorruptible, secret.